gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

    :alt: Angle distribution from molecular dynamics simulation in GROMACS
    :class: only-dark

+.. container:: figurelegend

    Angle distribution comparing the PEG molecule in vacuum (gray) and the PEG molecule in water (blue).

 ..  container:: justify

-    Notice that the angle distribution is slightly shifted in water, compared to when the peg molecule is in vacuum.
+    Notice that the angle distribution is slightly shifted in water, compared to when the peg molecule is in a vacuum.
 This indicates that the polymer has a slightly different conformation when in contact with a solvent.

 Pull on the PEG